qkzk/fm/development.md

 - [ ] FIX: while filter + search, matching and going forward is buggy
   - [ ] is it a problem ?
 - [x] dynamic filtering while typing
-- [ ] simple command "research" to redo a search while keeping the same search pattern
+- [x] setting a filter reset the "found" searched path & index

 ## TODO